When Angels Fall

-When Angels Fall, or Gdy spadają anioły, is a short film written and directed by Roman Polański in 1959.
-The idea for the film was taken from a short story "Klozet Babcia" (aka "Toilet Granny"), written by Leszek Szymański and published in the weekly "Kierunki" in Warsaw, Poland.
+When Angels Fall (Polish: Gdy spadają anioły) is a short film written and directed by Roman Polanski in 1959.
+The idea for the film was taken from a short story Klozet Babcia (Toilet Granny), written by Leszek Szymański and published in the weekly Kierunki in Warsaw, Poland.
 The film was Polanski's first produced in color.

 The film, told mostly in flashback, portrays a washroom attendant who reminisces about her former life while daydreaming at her dreary job.

-(Note:The Polanski film is unrelated to the 1985 stage play When Angels Fall by Michael Jones and Linda Renye.)